 - a wall socket”

 A solution so simple and practical.
-Apparently the idea never took off, as we have never seen these models on the market.
+Apparently the idea never took off, as we have only once seen this model on the market (and of course we immediately sourced it).
 Today we are fully accustomed to the integration of different functionalities; but in those days it might have been a few steps too far.
 Maybe the designers were way ahead of their time?